-In the Middle East, international arbitration appears to be developing robustly.
-But some uncertainty remains, as the outcry about the 2016 UAE modification of Article 257 of the Penal Code shows.
-That provision allowed the local authorities to temporarily imprison arbitrators and other arbitration professionals in arbitrations seated in the UAE based on alleged violations of the duties of objectivity and integrity.3 Although the provision was derogated in October 2018, the region still risks experiencing other sudden legal changes that would detract from the transnational efficiency of international arbitration.
+&lt;sup>2 ICSID, web site on the ICSID Rule Amendment Process, available at some uncertainty remains, as the outcry about the 2016 UAE modification of Article 257 of the Penal Code shows.
+That provision allowed the local authorities to temporarily imprison arbitrators and other arbitration professionals in arbitrations seated in the UAE based on alleged violations of the duties of objectivity and integrity.
+Although the provision was derogated in October 2018, the region still risks experiencing other sudden legal changes that would detract from the transnational efficiency of international arbitration.

 In Latin America, the Lava Jato and Odebrecht corruption scandals caused backlash against domestic arbitration, especially in Peru.
 This situation became a fertile ground for even more government regulation and interference with arbitral tribunals.
 We still have to see how this will play out in regard to specific legislative measures.
 In addition, the distrust of domestic arbitration has led parties to ensure that their arbitration clauses only refer to arbitral institutions with excellent reputations.
-Argentina4 and Uruguay5 recently adopted new arbitration laws that follow the most modern and advanced standards as to procedure, judicial support, and recognition and enforcement of international awards.
+Argentina and Uruguay recently adopted new arbitration laws that follow the most modern and advanced standards as to procedure, judicial support, and recognition and enforcement of international awards.
 Brazil is already the country with the largest number of arbitrations in Latin America.
 Do these legal developments signal that the region will become increasingly friendly towards international arbitration, as the countries enter a more liberal political cycle?